sjmikler/progress-table/integrations.md

 ### With Progress Table

-When using Progress Table, you get rich and clean logging.

-Moreover, your code is shorter, simpler and you get a progress bar extra!
+When using Progress Table, you get detailed and clean logs.
+Moreover, your code is shorter, simpler and you get more functionality out of it.

 ```python
 ...